 Efforts to resolve the matter on a voluntary basis (including use of a third-party mediator) after filing the application with the Ministry should continue to be made.

-If the Ministry proceeds, the non-participating party has 3 weeks from the date of the notification to respond to the forced pooling application:
+If the Ministry proceeds, the non-participating party has three weeks from the date of the notification to respond to the forced pooling application:

 - If there’s no response from the non-participating party, the Ministry may initiate the process for force pooling the drainage unit.